markusvaikjarv/blog_api/README.md

 # Blog_API
-Blogging API with JWT-based authentication system in TypeScript.
+Blogging REST API with JWT-based authentication system in TypeScript.
 Uses *Express*, *SQLite* on the backend, *Jest* with *supertest* for integration tests.

+Currently implemented:
+-
+- Creating an account (/user/register)
+- Logging in and responding with an access_token in
+- Secure routes that require authorization (/create/posts)
+- Authorization middleware that verifies and decodes the token, extraxts information from JWT payload
+- Integration tests
+- Configured to run with TypeScript and compile code/restart Node at every save

+---

     not finished yet